State-owned enterprise: Political reasons

 SOEs are also frequently employed in areas where the government wants to levy user fees, but finds it politically difficult to introduce new taxation.
 Next, SOEs can be used to improve efficiency of public service delivery or as a step towards (partial) privatization or hybridization.
 SOEs can also be a means to alleviate fiscal stress, as SOEs may not count towards states' budgets.

-Effects
+Effect

 Compared to government bureaucracy

 Compared to government bureaucracy, state owned enterprises might be beneficial because they reduce politicians' influence over the service.
 Conversely, they might be detrimental because they reduce oversight and increase transaction costs (such as monitoring costs, i.e., it is more difficult and costly to govern and regulate an autonomous SOE than it is the public bureaucracy).
 Evidence suggests that existing SOEs are typically more efficient than government bureaucracy, but that this benefit diminishes as services get more technical and have less overt public objectives.

 Compared to regular enterprises

-Compared to a regular enterprise, state-owned enterprises are typically expected to be less efficient due to political interference, but unlike profit-driven enterprises they are more likely to focus on government objectives.
+Compared to a regular enterprise, state-owned enterprises are typically expected to be less efficient due to political interference, but unlike profit-driven enterprises they are more likely to focus on government objectives and meeting the needs of society.